Yazhmd/Post-it-/TESTING.md

 ![html validation](documentation/testing/validator_clear.png)

-All HTML pages were validated and the pages generated solely by myself received a 'No errors or warning to show' result as shown above.
+All HTML pages were validated and pages received a 'No errors or warning to show' result as shown above.

 | HTML source Code/Page | Errors | Warnings |
 | ---- | ----- | ------|